jeremycoder/nuxt-iam-docs/src/guide/4-features.md

 - `browser-dev`: Use `browser-dev` if the request is coming from a browser in a development environment.
 Access and refresh tokens are sent in **unsecure** cookies.
 Use only in **development.**

 ## Database

-Nuxt IAM requires a database to operate successfully, and uses Prisma (http://www.prisma.io) as its object relation mapper (ORM)

 ## Tokens